 In-stream projects are part of our larger Snake River Stewardship Program (SRSP) designed to improve water quality in the Snake River.
 Specifically, these projects narrow and deepen sections of the Snake River channel far upstream of the Hells Canyon Complex (HCC) by expanding seasonal floodplains adjacent to river islands.
 This increases water velocity and reduces heating by decreasing the surface area of the river during low summer flows.

-The floodplain was also planted with native trees and shrubs such as willows, rabbitbrush, currants, native grasses and sedges to prevent erosion, provide shade and improve wetland habitat.
+We plant these expanded floodplains with native trees and shrubs such as willows, rabbitbrush, currants, native grasses and sedges to prevent erosion, provide shade and improve wetland habitat.

 In the illustration below, the orange and red indicate areas that were filled, while the blue is the river channel that was deepened.
-The estimated 80,000 cubic yards of fill material was dredged from the river bed or hauled from a nearby gravel deposit on a neighboring landowner’s property.
+An estimated 80,000 cubic yards of fill material was dredged from the river bed or hauled from a gravel deposit on a neighboring landowner’s property.
 This kept approximately 4,000 dump truck trips off public roads and benefited the landowner by improving a field and pond.

 Idaho Power completed construction on the Rippee Island Research Project in fall 2021.
 The project created approximately 16.5 acres of floodplain, and the adjacent river channel was deepened to improve water flow and quality.
 This project builds on lessons learned from the Bayha Island Research Project.
 Rippee Island is located between the Walter’s Ferry and Bernard’s Ferry boat ramps (map).

 For assistance with a PDF on this page or to request a PDF in an alternate format, please contact Customer Service at 208-388-2323 or 1-800-488-6151